 - System-related Announcements.
 We may use your email address to deliver important system-related announcements.
 Example system-related announcements include: email verification, important security or server maintenance updates, or policy changes.
 These service-related announcements are considered a fundamental part of our service, and members cannot opt-out of these email announcements.

 - Promotional Announcements.
 In order to improve the experience for our members, we will offer you the ability to sign up for optional email communications, such as updates from periodic (typically monthly) newsletters, or invitations to subscriber events.
 These communications are enhancements to our service and are entirely optional.
-We will ask for your consent before sending you promotional communications, and will make it easy for you to unsubscribe from these communications, either through the emails or though your member profile.
+We will ask for your consent before sending you promotional communications, and will make it easy for you to unsubscribe from these communications, either through the emails or through your member profile.

-2. On Our Website.
+2. On Our Website

 - Identification Of Authors By Username.
 Greater Good in Action offers opportunities for members to comment on content found in Greater Good in Action and engage in dialogue with other users.
 This means that to some extent we depend on the contributions and actions of our members to improve the quality of the site experience.
 When you make a contribution to the site, you will be identified by your username as the author of that contribution.
 In these circumstances, we will only identify you by your username.
 Other than the username which can be entirely made up, in using our service, you are not required to provide or publicize any personally identifiable information in connection with your contributions and actions on our website.

 - Site Statistics.
 As noted above, we may use information collected from our web log files to calculate and publish anonymous, non-personal, aggregate statistics that we believe our community is interested in viewing.
 For example, we may track and publish the total number of users who have viewed a particular web page.
 We publish this data in aggregate form only, and do not tie it to any personally identifiable information.